 Surgical Critical Care Fellowship – Affiliated hospitals

-SAMMC is a modern, state-of-the-art, 450-bed health care facility that provides Level 1 trauma care and graduate medical education to the military.
+SAMMC is a modern, state-of-the-art, 450-bed health care facility that provides Level 1 trauma care and the graduate medical education to the military.
 It is the only Level 1 trauma center in the Department of the Army and one of the two Level 1 trauma centers in San Antonio.
 The ISR Burn Center serves as the region’s adult burn center and is the sole facility caring for combat burn casualties, beneficiaries, and civilian emergencies within the Department of Defense.
 Since 2003, the Burn Center has provided care for more than 1200 US military burn casualties and over 3800 civilian burn victims.
-Fellows rotate on the trauma/surgical critical care unit as well as the Burn Center, and benefit from exposure to advanced modalities such as ECMO.
+Fellows rotate on the trauma/surgical critical care unit as well as the Burn Center and benefit from exposure to advanced modalities such as ECMO.
 The Emergency Department services over 60,000 visits annually.
 SAMMC serves as the premier medical readiness training platform for both the Army and the Air Force.